Azure/azure-rest-api-specs/specification/cost-management/resource-manager/readme.md

   - suppress: PathForPutOperation
     from: costallocation.json
     reason: 'Subscripiton and ResourceGroup scope is not supported in cost allocation by desgin'
+  - suppress: RequiredReadOnlySystemData
+    from: costallocation.json
+    reason: 'cost allocation does not return system data and will consider adding it in the future or upcoming api version'
+  - suppress: EnumInsteadOfBoolean
+    from: costallocation.json
+    reason: 'Keeping it as boolean property as per the design'
   - suppress: NoDuplicatePathsForScopeParameter
     from: settings.json
     reason: 'Settings does not use scope for List API'
   - suppress: GetCollectionOnlyHasValueAndNextLink
     from: settings.json
     reason: 'Settings List designed to deliver very limited records'
+  - suppress: PageableOperation
+    from: settings.json
+    reason: 'Settings List designed to deliver very limited records'
   - suppress: TopLevelResourcesListBySubscription
     from: settings.json
     reason: 'List by subscription is not supported in settings by desgin'
+  - suppress: EnumInsteadOfBoolean
+    from: settings.json
+    reason: 'Keeping it as boolean property as per the design'
+  - suppress: ParameterNotUsingCommonTypes
+    from: settings.json
+    reason: 'Settings does not support all the scopes to use it from common types, hence we have defined exclusively with custom description.'
+  - suppress: RequiredReadOnlySystemData
+    from: settings.json
+    reason: 'Settings does not return system data and will consider adding it in the future or upcoming api version'

 ```